niconv10/MatID-Waste-Classification/README.md

 ---
 ### 🚛 From Source to Facility: The Convergence
-Regardless of the source, these materials share the same destination: **Material Recovery Facilities (MRFs).** Hundreds of haulers transport this debris to MRFs daily, creating a massive, mixed stream of incoming waste.
+Regardless of the source, these materials share the same destination: **Material Recovery Facilities (MRFs).** Thousands of haulers transport this debris to MRFs daily, creating a massive, mixed stream of incoming waste.

 ### 🏭 The MRF Workflow: A Typical Process
 Understanding how these facilities operate is key to seeing the problem.